abbypan/dns_root_instances/README.md

 * Not need to give all instances in one country, just a relatively stable recommend root instances unicast sublist.
 * Must be updated periodly, for example, updated every year.
 Most of time, root instance's unicast IP address does not change as frequent as CDN business such as YTB.

-This is not to add any "auto detect logic at resolover", totally on operator's manual choice.
+This is not to add any "auto detect logic at resolover", totally on operator's manual rescue choice.

 # Install